kvlvveldegem/kvlvveldegem.github.io/README.md

-# KVLV Veldegem
+# Ferm Veldegem
-Repository contains source code for [kvlvveldegem.be](http://kvlvveldegem.be/).
+Repository contains source code for [fermveldegem.be](http://fermveldegem.be/).

 ## Running it locally
 You can run the website locally via the following command: